hashgraph/hedera-sdk-reference/reference/cryptography/PublicKey.md

 ##### `toEvmAddress` (): `string`

-Convert this public key into an account ID with a given shard and realm.
+Convert this public key into an evm address.
+The EVM address is This is the rightmost 20 bytes of the 32 byte Keccak-256 hash of the ECDSA public key.

 ---